 Antibiotics

 We care about the food we serve to customers and our families, and we want it to be safe.
 We also support the care and wellbeing of animals, including those who are sick and may require antibiotics to become well.
-We believe that farmers and veterinarians who want to be able to treat sick animals and prevent the spread of disease should be able to.
-We also want to make sure that the use of antibiotics in farm animals does not lead to antibiotic resistance in humans, which could prove to be a larger threat to human health.
+We believe that farmers and veterinarians that treat sick animals and prevent the spread of disease should be able to.
+We recognize that the use of antibiotics in farm animals may lead to antibiotic resistance in humans, which could prove to be a larger threat to human health, a threat that we aim to help reduce by working alongside our suppliers on this topic.

 No meat in the U.S. food supply can have antibiotic residue in it when it is sold to the public.
-The USDA inspects all meat to make sure it is free of antibiotic residue before it can enter the market.
 The FDA in recent years has enacted regulations that we are happy to support, including rules around what kind of antibiotics farmers can use and when they can use them.

 Chicken

-We are pleased to report that 100% of our chicken used for pizzas, sandwiches, wings, boneless chicken and pasta are free of antibiotics that are medically important to humans.
+We are pleased to report that 100% of our chicken used for pizzas, sandwiches, wings, boneless chicken and pasta are raised without antibiotics that are medically important to humans.
 We do not purchase products from broiler chickens raised with fluoroquinolones or steroids.

 Pork and Beef